realsanjeev/Django-rest-framework/README.md

         return obj.get_discount_price()
 ```

 ### Class View

 #### Generic View

 In order to retrieve data from a model, certain attributes such as `lookup_field`, `queryset`, and `serializer_class` need to be defined.
 This ensures the correct retrieval of data.
-Here's the explanation and a corrected version of the provided code:

 ```python
 # Explanation: